JaiswalShivang/Zorvyn-apis/README.md

 6. **A single shared Prisma client instance is used.** The `config/db.js` singleton avoids creating multiple database connection pools during the application lifecycle.

 7. **The `amount` field uses `Decimal(18, 2)`.** Financial amounts are stored with 2 decimal places to avoid floating-point precision errors.

+8. **Redis is optional for dashboard caching.** If Redis is unavailable, the dashboard still works but without caching optimization.